vce-sofdev/hello-world/README.md

     * press the '+' to stage the file
     * press the '✔' to commit the project
     * in the box that appears, write an appropriate message to describe your changes and press <kbd>⏎</kbd>
-    * press 'sync' to push the project
+    * press 'Sync Changes' to push the project

 ## Marking criteria